Heel Pain Treatment Reservoir

 Plantar Fasciitis

-Plantar fasciitis is the leading cause of heel pain.
-It occurs when the plantar fascia, a connective tissue band stretching from the heel to the ball of the foot, becomes inflamed.
-This inflammation can be triggered by a variety of factors.
+The most common cause of heel pain is plantar fasciitis.
+It occurs when the plantar fascia, a connective tissue band that runs from the heel to the ball of the foot, becomes inflamed.
+There are several reasons why this inflammation can occur.

 Achilles Tendonitis